I’ve visited dozens of schools across the country—from Brooklyn to San Francisco.

-My style is fun, interactive, and educational.
+My style: Fun, interactive, educational.

-I work with you to find out what kind of visit works best for your school or organization.
 I don’t use a canned presentation.
 I’ve learned that schools and classrooms have personalities of their own.
 Talking to young people is what I love most about being an author.

 What happens when I visit your school?